 As specified in the Award Reporting Requirements document that was sent with your award letter, you must submit Narrative Progress reports.
 Due dates are shown on the document.
 Please note them at the beginning of your project.
 If you receive a no-cost extension, a revised document will indicate new dates for reports.
 Timely submission of all narrative reports is required of all grantees.

-Using your project's performance objectives (which were sent to you with your Grant Award Summary) as a template, provide a summary of project activities undertaken during the reporting period.
+Using your project's performance objectives (which were sent to you with your award letter) as a template, provide a summary of project activities undertaken during the reporting period.
 Analyze in detail the goals met during the reporting period.
 Note any goals for the period that were not accomplished and explain why these objectives were not achieved and how this will affect the anticipated completion date of the project.
 Note whether there is a need to revise the work plan, staffing pattern, or budget.

 Note significant developments, such as the publication of volumes or the completion of finding aids, as well as any work that is pending with presses.
 If the project has established a website or a social media account for the project, please provide the appropriate information so your program officer can explore it.

 Project directors are encouraged to offer frank assessments of their projects.

 - Were the goals set in the original proposal realistic?
 If not, what alternative goals might have been accomplished during the grant period?

 - Did the project staff face unexpected problems?
 If so, how did the project address them?
 Were the problems solved?
 Could similar problems be avoided in the future?